 Shrivardhan and Diveagar is located to the north of Harihareshwar which is about half an hour apart.
 The coastal route connects the beaches and the drive offers beautiful vistas from vantage points on the highway.
 Aaravi a little known stretch of beach is located between Shrivardhan and Diveagar.
-If you have time while on the trip to Diveagar you could visit Murud Janjira from Dighi which is about 15 kms from Diveagar.
+Another exciting option nearby is Murud Janjira which can be visited from Dighi about 15 kms from Diveagar.

-Just outside the Kelshi village is the Kelshi beach, which stretches for 2.5 kms and the sunsets here are spectacular.
+Just outside the Kelshi village is the lovely Kelshi beach, which stretches for 2.5 kms and the sunsets here are lauded to be spectacular.
 Apart from the beaches Kelshi is well known as a pilgrim center, thanks to the Mahalaxmi temple and the Yaqub baba dargah.
 There also is a Siddhivinayak Ganpati temple in the main village street of Kelshi.
-A number of important festivals is also celebrated in Kelshi, in a manner that still preserves the traditions of yore.
+A number of important festivals is also celebrated every year in Kelshi, in a manner that still preserves the traditions of yore.

 The ganpati temple situated on the cliff near the sea, hence called Kadyavarcha Ganpati.
 Built sometime in 1150 renovated in 1768 amd 1780 and again in the 1900s.
 This is as a Ujwya Sondecha Ganpati (right-trunked Ganpati).
 The idol is also said to be a jagrut daiwat who responds to the pleas of its supplicants.